the Art of being legal

 • They must draw up the company's balance sheets

-• They must conclude the pending operations
+• They must conclude the pending transactions

 • They must keep the accounts